 This topic describes the various ways that Signals can get suppressed.

-You can suppress an Entity on its Details page in the CSE UI using the suppression slider.
+You can suppress an Entity on its details page in the Cloud SIEM UI using the suppression slider.

-You can suppress multiple Entities at once on the Entities page in the CSE UI.
+You can suppress multiple Entities at once on the Entities list page in the Cloud SIEM UI.
 Note that in the screenshot below, the row for an Entity that is currently suppressed contains a Suppressed indicator.

 Suppress by indicator